Thompson050/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley
+A script that display the content of the /etc/passwd file